gameraccoon/binomial-calculator/README.md

 ![Screenshot from 2023-01-15 17-32-08](https://user-images.githubusercontent.com/24990031/212554140-d02c7dd1-7225-4109-b7bf-bc3150609480.png)

-### Print graph of chances to get 9th map per opening a new chest, distributed by minutes, if a player opens 2 new chests per minute and probability to find map in a chest is 0.45
+### Plot a graph of probabilities to get the 9th map per opening a new chest, distributed by time, if a player opens 2 new chests per minute and probability to find a piece of map in a chest is 0.45

 ```
 python plot_trials_to_success.py --max_trials_or_time 20 --max_successes 9 --single_success_probability 0.45 --trials_per_time_unit 2.0 --time_units minutes --percentiles 5,25,50,75,95